With my steely will compounded in a mighty mound that's hounded

 I'll swim sweetly as a herring through the ether, not despairing

 Joanna Newsom is an American harpist and singer-songwriter, known for her distinctive voice and poetic lyrics.
 Combining "an avant-garde approach to appalachian folk music, with an unconventional vocal style" (to quote Amazon.com), she's usually classified as psych-folk, although she's not fond of the label.

 intricate fairy tales, with difficult melodies and very poetic lyrics, but they're always less abstract and more coherent than they seem to be at first.
 Newsom is most easily compared to The Incredible String Band and Christina Rossetti

 philosophy to her stories and telling them with compelling melodies.
 Many of her poems star complicated characters and feature separate fantasy worlds.
 Some are Beast Fable

 tales, others just describe nature, and some are classic folk.
-Most critics call her an acquired taste; in many cases citing difficulties in getting used to her distinct vocal style (which has, mainly in respect of her earlier recordings, led to a fair number of unfavourable comparisons).
+Most critics call her an acquired taste; in many cases citing difficulties in getting used to her distinct vocal style (which is high, throaty and airy and distinctly child-like).

 Her most recent album, Have One On Me